-Draghi QE talk pushes euro to 14-month high
+GLOBAL MARKETS-Draghi QE talk pushes euro to 14-month high

 A cautious-sounding Bank of Japan had sent Asian bourses to their highest in almost a decade overnight.

-With Wall Street steady, MSCI's 47-country All World index .MIWD00000PUS was on track for a 10th straight session of gains, its longest winning streak since February 2015.
+With Wall Street steady, MSCI's 47-country All World index was on track for a 10th straight session of gains, its longest winning streak since February 2015.
 Gains in Latin America also helped claw emerging market stocks out of negative territory.

 Aberdeen Asset Management senior investment manager Patrick O’Donnell said Draghi's news conference had been "a well-choreographed" attempt to make sure financial markets did not get ahead of themselves after been rattled by what they viewed as more hawkish recent comments by him.